Smederevska Palanka

 Smederevska Palanka (Смедеревска Паланка, [smɛ̂dɛrɛʋska pǎlaːŋka]) is a town and municipality located in the Podunavlje District and the geographical region of Šumadija.
-According to the 2011 census, the town has 23,601, while the municipality has 50,284 inhabitants.
+According to the 2022 census, the town has 20,345 while the municipality has 42,192 inhabitants.

 History

 In the vicinity of the town there are two archaeological sites: Medvednjak, near Grčac, and Staro Selo, near Selevac.
 They belong to the end of Neolithic and early Eneolithic, or the period 4500-3500 BC, during the developed and ending phase of the Vinča culture when the first evidence of metallurgy appeared.
 The culture then disappears as the population presumably migrated.
 Both settlements were large, spreading on 40 to 60 ha.
 Findings from the later Hallstatt culture were also discovered.
 The most important artefacts, kept in the People's Museum in Smederevska Palanka, are the anthropomorphic figurines of high artistic and artisan value.
 One of the most valuable and considered unique is the one called "Woman in labor", due to its contracted position.
 In total, there are over 1,000 figurines, some complete, some damaged, but it is estimated that at least 3,000 of them are in personal collections.

 There are also numerous finds from both Roman and Medieval periods.
 The most unusual of these finds is the cameo in two-layered onyx of Emperor Constantine I in full battle gear on a horse which was discovered near Kusadak, a village in the Smederevka Palanka municipality.

 The town was first mentioned in 1021, in a written document currently preserved in St. Catherine's monastery in Egypt.

+On 20 August 1941, 16 Yugoslav Partisans were executed by the Axis occupation forces.